sanyaade-teachings/pippi/README.md

     http://www.mega-nerd.com/libsndfile/#Download

 If you have trouble compiling the Cython parts of pippi, you may need to install the python development headers, and/or build tools for your system.
 More here:

     http://docs.cython.org/en/latest/src/quickstart/install.html

 Please let me know if you run into problems!

-More docs forthcoming as the deps for version 2 settle (especially as the interactive console comes together again.)

-## Install from source

-From inside your virtualenv, in the pippi source directory:

-    python setup.py install

 ## Run the multi snare bounce example